nicolaskribas/website/content/blog/_index.md

 +++
-title = "List of blog posts"
+title = "Blog"
 sort_by = "date"
-template = "blog.html"
-page_template = "post.html"
 +++

+No blog posts yet